chrisolwell/Amazon_Vine_Analysis/README.md

 # Amazon_Vine_Analysis

 ## Overview
 We set out to determine if Vine members were more likely to provide positive reviews in exchange for free products.
 To test this we created a database using AWS, SQL and colabs that allowed us to filter through Amazon user review data.
 We looked at the data to see if reviewers in the Vine program, exhibit bias in their product reviews.
 For background, the Vine program was or is one in which, if I understand correctly, companies pay Amazon and provide Vine members with products at no cost in exchange for product reviews.
-The results...may surprise you.
+The results...may surprise you?

 ## Results
-Nope.
-Are reviewers promiscuous with 5-star reviews when there is SWAG involved?
+It depends what you expected.
+Are reviewers loose with 5-star reviews when there is free stuff involved?
 Probably not.
 I didn't do any stats on it, but the percentage of 5-star reviews is about the same, as you'll see.
-(This is a work in progress.)

 We wrote pyspark code in colab to filter through massive amounts of data in order to learn the answers to three questions: